phalcon-orphanage/docs/en/cache.md

 $adapter = new Apcu($serializerFactory, $options);
 ```

-The above example used a `Phalcon\Storage\Serializer\SerializerFactory` object and the `defaultSerializer` option to tell the adapter to instantiate the relevant serializer.
+The above example used a [Phalcon\Storage\SerializerFactory][storage-serializerfactory] object and the `defaultSerializer` option to tell the adapter to instantiate the relevant serializer.
 If you already have a serializer instantiated, you can pass `null` for the serializer factory, and set the serializer in the options as shown below:

 ```php
 <?php